okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/devices/index.md

 <ApiOperation method="delete" url="/api/v1/devices/${deviceId}" />

 Permanantly deletes a Device that is in `DEACTIVATED` status.
 Device could be transitioned to `DEACTIVATED` status using [deactivate](#deactivate-device) API.

 This deletion is destructive and would delete all the profile data related to the device.
 Once deleted, device data can't be recovered.
-Device that is not in `DEACTIVATED` status will raise an error if delete operation is attempted.
+A Device that is not in `DEACTIVATED` status will raise an error if Delete operation is attempted.

 ##### Request Path Parameters